joar7160-byte/Azure-Monitoring-Backup-and-Recovery/README.md

 - Standard backup policy sub-type was rejected for a Trusted Launch VM; resolved by switching to Enhanced, which explicitly supports Trusted Launch
 - Site Recovery deployment failed with a policy violation when auto-creating an Automation Account in the target region; confirmed via Activity Log error details and the subscription's actual allowed-locations policy that no region satisfies both the general location policy and the Student subscription's Automation Account restriction other than the source region
 - The CPU alert rule's evaluation history showed no results despite sustained real CPU load; the alert eventually fired and delivered an email, confirming a delay in evaluation rather than a configuration problem
-- The project's original KQL query returned no results because the Azure Monitor Agent reports the CPU counter under `ObjectName == "Processor Information"`, not the classic `"Processor"` name the query expected

 ## What This Demonstrates

 - Configuring Azure Monitor, VM Insights, and a metric alert rule, and verifying the alert actually fires rather than only appearing correctly configured
 - Setting up Azure Backup with a policy matched to the VM's actual security configuration, and completing a real, verified recovery point
 - Diagnosing a genuine subscription-level infrastructure constraint using policy data rather than trial and error, and documenting it as a real finding
-- Writing and correcting a KQL query against live performance data, including resolving a naming difference between agent versions
+- Writing and running a KQL query against live performance data collected through a Data Collection Rule

 ## Why This Project Matters